Out of the Dark (1988 film): Release

-Out of the Dark was released on VHS and Laserdisc in 1989 by RCA/Columbia Pictures home video.
 Sony Pictures released the film on a manufactured-on-demand DVD-R of the film on March 1, 2011.

-Mill Creek Entertainment re-released Out of the Dark on DVD.
+In 2017 Mill Creek Entertainment re-released Out of the Dark on DVD as part of a their Shadow Stalkers box set.

 Reception

+Critical reception for the film has been negative.
+Common criticism centered upon its pacing, predictability, and tone.
 Stephen Holden from the New York Times gave the film a negative review, calling it "misogynistic" and criticized its inconsistent tone.
 Time Out called it "A straight re-run of those '70s slasher pics", and criticized the film for the obvious identity of the killer.
 TV Guide awarded the film one out of four stars, stating that the only real selling point was the "eccentric array of supporting players".